adambiltcliffe/codex/readme.md

 Upkeep triggers (with no choices required)
 Choice of order when adding triggers to queue "Healing" keyword
+Passive effects on units that modify their own stats

 # Tests to write